 - As Disney XD in the United States would become just as focused on animation as its predecessor, the Canadian channel would begin airing reruns of girl-targeted Disney Channel sitcoms.
 In fairness, most of Disney XD's animated series in the United States were either acquired or produced by other channels (such as YTV and Teletoon).

 - In 2018, Family began airing series that DHX Media produced for their main rivals; Supernoobs, Inspector Gadget (2015), and Johnny Test, all of which were produced for Teletoon.
-New episodes of Supernoobs and Inspector Gadget are premiering on Family Channel, not with Teletoon.
-The issue is, Teletoon is still airing reruns of these series.
+New episodes of Supernoobs and Inspector Gadget are premiering on Family Channel instead of Teletoon.
+The issue is, Teletoon was still airing reruns of these series.
 In addition to Cartoon Network Canada, there were three networks airing reruns of Johnny Test.

 - Screwed by the Network: The two-hour Jetix block was originally launched as a replacement for their "Power Box" block in 2006, three years before Disney XD was launched in 2009.
 On top of the lack of promotion, the block had an improbable timeslot of 6:03 to 7:45 a.m. on weekend mornings. note As a result, not many people took notice of Jetix's eventual degradation, with bumps and idents no longer being made for the block due to the lack of content.
 Then-parent company Astral Media would eventually launch the first Canadian incarnation of Disney XD in 2011, taking all of Family Channel's action programming with it (outside of the occasional "Disney XD Takeover" block on Family).